Beaujeu, Alpes-de-Haute-Provence: Natural and technological risks

 Beaujeu is also exposed to a risk of technological origin, namely the carriage of dangerous goods on the highway.

-There is no plan for prevention of foreseeable natural risks (PPR) for the commune and there is no DICRIM.
+There is no plan for the prevention of foreseeable natural risks (PPR) for the commune and there is no DICRIM.

-The town has been subject to several natural disasters for flooding, mudslides, and landslides in 1986, 1994, and 1996.
+The town was subject to several natural disasters, including flooding, mudslides, and landslides in 1986, 1994, and 1996.
 The landslide on 18 May 1996 carried away two 20,000 volt power pylons.

 Toponymy

 The term for the locality in 1147 comes from the Latin bellom jugum, meaning "beautiful mountain".
 It then became Bèl jog, a confusion with the Occitan bèl joc which means beau jeu in French.

 The name of the hamlet Clucheret seems to come from its status as a parish which would have earned it the name of Clocher (Bell tower).

 The name of the Chappe summit (1667 m) which borders Prads-Haute-Bléone is in memory of the existence of a semaphore visual telegraph relay station called telegraph Chappe after Claude Chappe who designed it in 1794.

 Beaujeu appears as Beaujou on the 1750 Cassini Map and as Beaujun on the 1790 version.